 How it Works

-Students will gain breadth of knowledge through common core classes, as well as depth in one of three options.
-After taking common courses during the pre-major stage, students will choose among options focused on application (IST), computation (Engineering), and statistical modeling (Science).
+Data Sciences is an interdisciplinary field concerned with the integration of methods, processes, systems, and tools from Information Science, Computer Science, and Statistics, to discover, validate, and apply knowledge and actionable insights from data, across a broad range of application domains.
+Students in Penn State’s DS major will specialize in one of three options: Applied, Computational, or Statistical Modeling data science.
+Students will gain breadth of knowledge through common core classes, as well as depth in one of the three options.
+After taking common courses during the pre-major stage, students will choose among the Applied option (offered by IST), the Computational option (offered by Engineering), and the Statistical Modeling option (offered by Science).
 Students in all three options will come together in their junior and senior years for two shared capstone experiences.

 Computational Data Sciences